-A few weeks ago, Sarah asked me if I would help her out with a simple “how to” series for Mother’s Day.
-The idea was to come up with a simple build that could be done in a weekend and given away as a Mother’s day gift.
+A few weeks ago, I was asked if I could help out with a simple “how to” series for Mother's Day.
+The idea was to come up with a simple build that could be done in a weekend and given away as a Mother's day gift.
 I thought this was a great idea and of course, I was on board.

 I had remembered seeing barrel staves for sale at a Rockler that I had visited recently and that reminded me that I had a few of those left over from a job that a bar wanted me to do for them.
 I know that wine barrel projects are pretty popular now, so I decided to make something simple and a little bit trendy.
 The bulk of this project can be done in about an hour or two.